Wayfair CEO's holiday message to employees: Work harder

 Wayfair's chief executive sent a bracing year-end message to the furniture chain's more than 14,000 employees: Work more.

-Rather than focusing on workers' efforts and the company's profitability this year, CEO Niraj Shah encouraged employees to work such long hours that "work and life" become one, according to an internal memo first obtained by Business Insider.
+He emphasized that the company is "back to winning" as its market share grows and the company earns profits.
+In light of this success, CEO Niraj Shah encouraged employees to work such long hours that "work and life" become one, according to an internal memo first obtained by Business Insider.

 "Working long hours, being responsive, blending work and life, is not anything to shy away from," Shah wrote, according to the report.
 "There is not a lot of history of laziness being rewarded with success."